 - Nausea, vomiting or excessive coughing

-Most people rely on glasses, at least some of the time, after cataract surgery.
+Most people need glasses, at least some of the time, after cataract surgery.
 Your doctor will let you know when your eyes have healed enough for you to get a final prescription for eyeglasses.

 If you have cataracts in both eyes, your doctor usually schedules a second surgery a month or two later to remove the cataract in your other eye.
 This allows time for the first eye to heal before the second eye surgery takes place.

 - Cataract surgery.
 American Academy of Ophthalmology. http://www.geteyesmart.org/eyesmart/diseases/cataract-surgery.cfm.
 Accessed May 2, 2013.